-We are so fortunate here in north Texas that we have a thriving economy and a slew of new businesses moving into our area.
+We are so fortunate here in North Texas that we have a thriving economy and a slew of new businesses moving into our area.
 But with all these new businesses also comes the need for more construction.
-And, while the most eco-friendly building is the one that already exists, sometimes a new structure must be created; and so more homes and offices are being built.
+And, while the most eco-friendly building is the one that already exists, sometimes a new structure must be created; and so, more homes and offices are being built.

 With all the positive growth comes a drawback.
 New construction directly impacts our precious wildlife by filling in wetlands, mowing fields and cutting down trees.
 We’ve also “fragmentized” habitat by cutting up fields with roads, buildings, and highways.
 The loss of large pieces of land makes it difficult for creatures that need large spaces for hunting and breeding, or for birds looking for places to rest during migratory periods.
 Pollution is another issue with new construction.
-Pollution in our soil, air and especially our water disrupts eco-systems so they are no longer able to support local wildlife.
+Pollution in our soil, air and especially our water, disrupts eco-systems so they are no longer able to support local wildlife.

 New construction also has a big impact on established trees.
 We can't overstate how important it is to provide proper construction mitigation for trees when a new home or other structure is being built.
-Typically, little thought is given to how trenching damages tree roots, or how piling up construction materials around the base of trees can severly damage them.
+Typically, little thought is given to how trenching damages tree roots, or how piling up construction materials around the base of trees can severely damage them.
 If you're building a new home, adding on to an existing one, doing any major landscaping or working on a commercial building project, please contact a qualified tree care company to provide proper protection for existing trees.
 Saving the trees will help you retain property value, cut down on utility costs and maintain habitat for wildlife.

 In this photo, you can see how the trenching has destroyed tree roots.
 The surrounding trees have now lost a significant portion of their feeder and support roots, which will quickly weaken them.
 Here at PTS, we employ air spading to move soil from around roots, rather than cutting them.